 Staying hydrated is one of the most important tasks that we need to achieve daily.
-And most of us prefer using reusable water bottles to quench our thirst, to keep ourselves hydrated, and to help out mother earth.
+And most of us prefer using reusable water bottles to quench our thirst, keep ourselves hydrated, and help out mother earth.

 But as much as we love using them, are we cleaning them enough?
 Or better yet, how often do you wash and clean them?
 If you can’t remember the last time you did, I’m sorry—but I have bad news for you.

 I went into research mode to know what happens if you don’t clean your water bottle and after reading this, for sure you will run up to your sink to give your water bottle a good extra cleaning that it deserves.

 Here is your reminder to go clean out your water bottle now!

 We choose to use reusable water bottles for a number of reasons; 1.
 We help our environment by choosing to use a reusable water bottle, 2.
 We save a lot of money because disposable water bottles cost a lot compared to using reusable ones and 3.
 Unlimited refills all day every day.

 But how often do you clean your water bottle?
 What do you think is the ideal interval for you to wash your water bottle in between your uses?
 Well, if you answered once in a week or every other few days, sorry to say but your answer is wrong.

 Cleaning your water bottle should be done every day.
 I repeat, it should be done every day.
 If not, nasty things might start lurking in your water bottle without you even knowing it.